 After a while, you start to notice patterns.
 Like the guy who’s asking questions about your new cold brew is always standing in front of your merch shelf.
 Or the woman who’s always ordering while on her cell phone starts to squirm if her double Americano takes more than two minutes to make.

-While customer profiling can only get you so far, all this categorization leads to one question: how do you keep all your customers happy?
+While customer profiling can only get you so far, all this categorization leads to one question: How do you keep all your customers happy?

 This coffee aficionado loves what you do – and maybe likes to talk to you about it while a line forms behind them.
 You’re all for chatting up customers about your new blend, but you’re also hyper aware of those less enthusiastic customers who just want their coffee, now.

 - Let them know you’d love to have an in-depth conversation and where they can find you at your city’s next coffee nerd get together.

 No matter how many times you tell them the wifi password, they (and their devices) can’t seem to remember it.
 No matter how many times you point to the password’s location at your counter, they never remember to look.
 And if your connection goes down for even a minute, they’ll be the first ones to ask you what’s happening.
-While most people need wifi at their local coffee shop, this person likely works remotely full-time and takes the obsession to a new level.
+While most people need wifi at their local coffee shop, this person likely works remotely full time and takes the obsession to a new level.

 This person is definitely no slave to a nine-to-five schedule, but they hang out almost daily and you know they’re working hard at something.
 Sometimes they bring in other creative types for meetings, but you’re not exactly sure what they discuss during said meetings.
 They mostly like their coffee black, but they can appreciate some great latte art, too.

-How to make them happy: Ask them about what they do.
+- Ask them about what they do.
 Artists and freelancers live off their networks, and you may just know someone who can hire their services.
 They’ll remember that you took an interest and probably choose to hang out at your spot when they land another gig.

 Similar to the Coffee Nerd, this person will not shut up about the type of bean they love but also insist on knowing where it comes from.
 The socially conscious coffee hipster serves an important function in society by holding establishments accountable to the coffee world at large, namely the workers who harvest the beans.